 This is provided by your hosting company.
 Do not ask us to tell you what you should put in here because we can't possibly know.
 There is an easy way to find it, though.
 Connect to your target FTP server with FileZilla.
 Navigate to the intended directory.
-Above the righthand folder pane you will see a text box with a path.
-Copy this path and paste it to Akeeba upload the archives directly inside the initial directory.
+Above the right-hand folder pane you will see a text box with a path.
+Copy this path and paste it to Akeeba Backup's setting.

+Subdirectory The relative path to the initial directory, it will be created if it doesn't exists.
+Leave it empty to upload the archives directly inside the initial directory.
 You can use all of the backup naming variables, e.g. [HOST] for the hostname of the site being backed up.

-Backup's setting.

-The relative path to the initial directory, it will be created if it doesn't exists.
-Leave it empty to Subdirectory